G. W. SIMS rustic apple

 England, 1960-70s G.W.
 Sims (just the modest G.W., though some consider that he was George) is known from the first half of the XX century, and the first pipes of the artisan (and at times a repairman) were marked even more modestly – “GWS”.
 According to some sources, G. W. used to work for Charatan’s…

 • G.W.
-SIMS freehand
+SIMS “A”

-England, 1970s According to pipedia, George W. Sims used to work for Charatan’s (that is clearly visible of some Sims pipes) and for Barling (that is also not excluded).
-But finally he found himself as an independent tobacconist and an owner of a little shop in Northern London, which existed till 1980.
+England, 1960-70s According to Pipedia, George W. Sims used to work for Charatan’s (which is clearly visible in some Sims pipes) and for Barling (which is also not excluded).
+But finally, he found himself as an independent tobacconist and the owner of a little shop in Northern London, which existed until 1980.
 “G.W.
 Sims was…

 Leave a Reply